ugrcoban/log-listener-with-kafka/README.md

-# Big Data - Log Listener with KAFKA - Dockerfile
+# Big Data - Log Listener - APACHE KAFKA on Docker

-Big data - log listener PHP & MYSQL & KAFKA.
+Big data - Website log listener demo with PHP & MYSQL & KAFKA.
+Run on docker.
-Upload logs to mysql and real-time display on charts.
+* Task 1 - Real-time display logs on charts
-Explode big data with sql logs tables.
-Search it easy.
+* Task 2 - Upload exploding logs to sql by kafka.
+And searc it easy and fast.

 ## Requirements